EELV Secondary Payload Adapter: LCROSS

 When NASA upgraded its Lunar Reconnaissance Orbiter (LRO) mission's launch vehicle to an Atlas V, it freed around 2,200 lbs. of additional mass for what would later become the Lunar Crater Observation and Sensing Satellite (LCROSS).
 NASA held a competition to see how best to use the space and a number of proposals came from the Ames Research Center.
 The winning proposal included Moog CSA Engineering's ESPA ring serving as the base mechanical satellite bus to launch the LCROSS spacecraft as a secondary payload under the LRO.
 LCROSS ultimately impacted the lunar surface and confirmed the presence of water ice.

 The LCROSS Lunar-impact water detection mission in 2009 took advantage of the structural capabilities of ESPA ring to attach all six of its science experiments, command and control systems, communications equipment, batteries, solar panels, and even a small monopropellant propulsion system to implement pre-impact payload separation and control.

 ESPAStar

 The ESPAStar is a comparable design concept by Orbital Sciences Corporation.
 Its maiden flight was on the AFSPC-11 mission as the EAGLE secondary payload.

-Variants of ESPAStar

-ESPAStar is offered in several configurations tailored to mission requirements: